Geeks in Phoenix

 Adjust GPU Settings

-Both NVIDIA and AMD provide dedicated software to optimize GPU (Graphic Processing Unit) settings.
-For NVIDIA users, the NVIDIA Control Panel allows you to adjust settings for individual games, such as turning on or off specific features that could enhance performance.
+Both NVIDIA and AMD provide dedicated software to optimize GPU (Graphics Processing Unit) settings.
+For NVIDIA users, the NVIDIA Control Panel lets you adjust settings for individual games, such as turning on or off specific features that can enhance performance.
 AMD users can use the Radeon Software for similar adjustments.
 Focusing on performance over quality in these applications can lead to a smoother gaming experience.

 You will also find that if you have multiple monitors of the same make/model, the software from AMD and NVIDIA allows you to combine two or more displays into a single desktop.
 AMD Eyefinity works with AMD Radeon series GPUs, NVIDIA Mosaic works with RTX and Quadro series GPUs